My Creative Evolution

 My version of said goon resembled a giant waving mass of pubic hair with eyeballs, mittened hands, a smile, and large feet.
 This was the inception of my more advanced artistic abilities.

 Age 6.
 On more days than my parents will likely admit, I embarked on a solo reenactment of a supposed day in the life of Huckleberry Finn.
-I have no idea why (other than loving Richard Thorpe's movie) but I remember being happy in this make-believe world.
+I have no idea why (other than loving Richard Thorpe's movie) , but I remember being happy in this make-believe world.
 Barefoot, my jeans rolled up, a knapsack I made from a branch and one of my dad's handkerchiefs, and the placement of my stuffed animal, Tony upon my shoulder (whose species remains unknown to this day), I meandered back and forth along the dirt path that my dog, Bippy, had forged as a trail along the fence line of our backyard, personifying the rogue Mark Twain character and talking to myself.
 I was in my own world, whistling with a glee.

-I'm certain that if autism had the foothold it has today, between my prodigious 1-year-old intonation of Happy Birthday and my desire to be alone a lot, someone would have wanted to place me somewhere on the spectrum.
+I'm sure that if autism had the foothold it has today, between my prodigious 1-year-old intonation of Happy Birthday and my desire to be alone a lot, someone would have wanted to place me somewhere on the spectrum.
 Instead, I was just deemed "the different one."

 Age 7.
 I loved my Big Chief writing tablet.
-I credit this for my fine penmanship (and Ms. Sparks and Ms. Garwood who were sticklers about cursive writing techniques).
+I credit this for my fine penmanship (and Ms. Sparks and Ms. Garwood, who were sticklers about cursive writing techniques).

 When I was younger, I was lauded for the beauty of my handwriting.
 Today, I smile confoundingly as I watch people squint their eyes as they read a birthday card I’ve given them or get wide-eyed trying to decipher an instructional note.